Skip to main content

 npm install @cloudbase/functions-typings@v-1

-Basic Type Definition
+Basic Type Definitions

 import { TcbEventFunction } from '@cloudbase/functions-typings';